atzoriandrea/spark_tensorflow/README.md

 ```
 Type 'yes' when requested

-#### 2 Connection to the master istance on AWS by amzkey.pem
+#### 2 Connection to the master instance on AWS by amzkey.pem
-At this point, you must have all your instances running on AWS.
+At this point, you must have all your instances created on AWS.
 Open a terminal on the spark-terraform-master directory where there is the key file and type:
 ```
 ssh -i amzkey.pem ubuntu@[address of master instance]